Sreeja799/FRT_Project-Organic-First/README.md

-I would like to thank the Future Ready Talent, GitHub and Azzure for providing the opportunity to work on this project and contribute to the promotion of organic farming.
+I would like to thank the Future Ready Talent, GitHub and Microsoft Azure for providing the opportunity to work on this project and contribute to the promotion of organic farming.

 ---